 For many species, carcass composting (i.e., the biological process of converting organic matter into fine-particle humus-like material) is an environmentally preferable method for managing mortalities.
-When performed correctly, the endproduct may be reused in future mortality composting, and under certain conditions, applied to animal feed crops and forest crops.
-Poultry composting is a common practice and much information is available that describes how to dispose of birds in this way.
+When performed correctly, the end-product may be reused in future mortality composting, and under certain conditions, applied to animal feed crops and forest crops.
+Poultry composting is a common practice and much information is available that describes how to dispose of birds this way.

 Composting is practical for larger carcasses.
-Many operations, even in cold climates, successfully compost larger stock including sows, cattle and horses..
+Many operations, even in cold climates, successfully compost larger stock including sows, cattle and horses.
 Composting large carcasses can save labor and land.
 This practice allows a dedicated area to be used and reused for carcass management; it is done above ground, thereby reducing the number of labor-intensive burial pits created as well as minimizing the number of buried carcasses on the property.

 Technical procedures on composting cattle carcasses are available and continue to be studied and refined; this appears to be a viable option which will be described further in this manual.
-Most composting requires storm water protection, and possibly covering.
+Most composting requires storm water protection, and possibly a roof-type covering.
 Additional management and monitoring is required to refine the process, maintain temperatures, attain proper decomposition and prevent scavengers.
 Nutrients and organic matter in finished carcass compost can benefit forest and crop land; however, nutrient management guidelines should be followed.
+This publication focuses on aerobic composting in piles or windrows on the soil surface.
+Other methods do exist and continue to be researched.